The iPhone as controller?

 TouchCab

-is an "app" running on the iPhone that directly connects with the DCC
+"app" running on the iPhone that directly connects with the

-command station.
-The iPhone becomes a hand-held train controller as if
+DCC command station.
+The iPhone becomes a hand-held train controller

-it was a controller made made the DCC system manufacturer.
-Drawback is
+as if it was a controller made made the DCC system manufacturer.

-of DCC equipment as the software is made specifially for certain
+as the software is made specifially for certain equipment.
+At the

-equipment.
-At the moment TouchCab only works with ESU 'EcOS' and
+moment TouchCab only works with ESU 'EcOS' and Märklin command

-Märklin command stations.
-The TouchCab software will be updated to
+stations.
+The TouchCab software will be updated to control Lenz

-control Lenz command station through a special interface, that will be
+command station through a special interface, that will be available

-available later this year (2010).
-The biggest advantage is that you do
+later this year (2010).
+The biggest advantage is that you do not need

-not need a computer to control your trains, thus making TouchCab
+a computer to control your trains, thus making TouchCab suitable for

-suitable for simple setups.
-Of course it's possible to use more than
+simple setups.
+Of course it's possible to use more than one iPhone to

-one iPhone to control trains.
-TouchCab is available through Apple's
+control trains.
+TouchCab is available through Apple's AppStore for

-AppStore for only € 5,99.
-More information at the
+only € 5,99.
+More information at the TouchCab

 RocRail